isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Code using a library can be much easier to write than code working directly with language features, much shorter, tend to be of a higher level of abstraction, and the library code is presumably already tested.
-The ISO C++ standard library is among the most widely known and best tested libraries.
+The ISO C++ Standard Library is among the most widely known and best tested libraries.
 It is available as part of all C++ Implementations.

 ##### Example